sourabh053/Linktree-clone/README.md

 ### Continued development

-Cloning sites is afun and learning experience and i will countinue this and clone more complex sites in future.
+Cloning sites is a fun and learning experience and i will countinue this and clone more complex sites in future.

 ### Useful resources